shreyasbharath/cpp-dependency-graph/README.md

 - provide multiple views into the architecture of a codebase
 - generate views at multiple levels of the architecture
+- make the resulting views genuinely useful, rich, dynamic and interactive (static views are boring)

 ## Inspiration